axiros/termcontrol/README.md

 Example use case: The app offers a refresh hot key for the user and can spawn subprocesses.
 With termcontrol, such a subprocess can trigger the refresh hotkey on its parent process once done, so the user sees the update automatically, when produced.

+## Environment Variable

+When a process is run within termcontrol, it sees `$TERMCONTROL_IO_DIR`, pointing to the directory of in/out fifos.

+## Modes

+Currently there are two modes:

+- Insert (pass through) mode: Inner program sees the input stream as you type it (or as it is written to the 'in' fifo, here except byte sequences which control termcontrol itself).
+- Command mode: Translating user input as configured.

+> Run `termcontrol -h` to see supported modifications.

+While there are NO translations configured, then termcontrol will not listen and enforce mode switching commands.

+## Nesting

+Whenever any translation of command mode input is configured, then termcontrol will listen for mode switching actions, i.e. "go to insert mode", "go back to command mode".

+If you start a termcontrolled process within another, those would collide.
+Policies then are:

+At startup, when `$TERMCONTROL_IO_DIR` is already set, then

+1. An exception is raised if the inner process will be started on the same IO directory.
+1. When it is started on another, then the outer termcontrol process will be paused and resumed at inner process exit, regarding listening to control sequences.
+To achieve that, the inner process sends control sequences to the outer termcontrol 'in' fifo, causing it to suspend and resume.
+1. The outer process will still listen to and feed its in/out fifos and also keep logging, if it is configured to do so.

 ## Performance